pedroalves616/pedroalves616/README.md

 ## Hi there 👋

+### About

+:computer: I’m currently learning JavaScript and Python.
 <!--
 **pedroalves616/pedroalves616** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.